-The insurance policy has a face amount of $300,000 and a cash surrender value of $100,000.
-Participant has been paying income taxes annually on the cost of life insurance protection and has recognized aggregate economic benefits income of $9,000.
+The insurance policy has a $300,000 face amount and a cash surrender value of $100,000.
+The participant has been paying tax annually on the cost of life insurance and has recognized aggregate economic benefit income of $10,000.

-The policy’s $300,000 death benefit will be paid directly to the participant’s spouse if the participant dies. $200,000 will be excluded from income as a benefit payable because of death under IRC § 101(a).
+The policy’s $300,000 death benefit would be paid directly to the participant’s spouse should the participant die.
+In addition, $200,000 would be excluded from income as a death benefit payable under IRC § 101(a).

-$100,000 will be treated as a plan distribution, but $9,000 will be excluded from income as a basis created by recognizing the cost of life insurance protection in the participant’s annual income.
-Thus, the participant’s spouse must recognize $91,000 from the policy death benefits as IRD.
+The remaining $100,000 will be treated as a plan distribution.
+However, $10,000 will be excluded from income as a basis adjustment created by recognizing the economic cost of the life insurance protection in the participant’s cumulative annual income.
+As a result, the participant’s spouse must recognize $90,000 of income from the policy death benefits as IRD.